-Strategic Planning Score: 7 Although the United Kingdom has one of the most centralized political systems and long-established liberal democracies in the world, the resources directly available to the prime minister are not very developed.
+Strategic Planning Score: 8 Although the United Kingdom has one of the most centralized political systems and long-established liberal democracies in the world, the resources directly available to the prime minister are not very developed.
 Contrary to many comparable countries and their core executives, there is no prime ministerial department to provide strategic planning or advice.
 However, the Cabinet Office provides an important coordinating role across government and its head, the cabinet secretary, attends cabinet meetings.
 The role previously also included heading the civil service, but the job was split early in the current government, enabling the cabinet secretary to concentrate more on strategy.
-The Number 10 Policy Unit - which has existed under various names since the mid-1970s - was dissolved by the coalition government in an attempt to signal a change from the New Labour governments, as they were characterized by a large number of special advisers whose much-debated authority to issue orders to civil servants had been politically contentious.
+A substantial effort has been made since 2010 to modernize the civil service, with a cabinet-level minister taking the lead, resulting in a civil-service reform plan launched in 2012.
+Establishing policymaking as a profession is one of the stated goals, a task that will have potentially long-term consequences for steering capability and strategic capacity.